nickemma/Meridian/docs/DESIGN_DOC.md

 ### Design principle

-The chaos suite is not a test that runs once to check if the system starts up.
-It is an adversarial agent that continuously destroys the cluster while the linearizability checker verifies that the system's behavior under destruction is still consistent with its stated guarantees.
-The chaos suite passes when the system is provably correct under the tested failure scenarios.
+The chaos suite is an adversarial agent that continuously destroys the cluster while the linearizability checker verifies that the system's behavior is consistent with its stated guarantees.
+It passes when correctness is provably maintained under the tested failure scenarios.
 It fails when the system produces a history that cannot be explained by a valid linearizable execution.

+In the combined system, the chaos suite adds scenarios that no generic KV store chaos suite covers: secret access under partition, rotation under leader failover, policy enforcement under partition, and anomaly detection under access pattern injection.

-### Chaos scenarios implemented
+### Chaos scenarios

 **Node kill (SIGKILL):**
-1. Start 3-node cluster, run writes on all nodes simultaneously
+- Start 3-node cluster, run secret reads and writes simultaneously
-2. SIGKILL a random follower
+- SIGKILL a random follower — verify cluster continues serving
-3. Verify the remaining 2 nodes continue serving (majority intact)
-4. Restart the killed node
-5. Verify it rejoins, catches up via log replication, and serves correctly
+- Restart the killed node — verify it rejoins, catches up, and serves correctly
-6. SIGKILL the leader
-7. Verify a new leader is elected within 5 seconds
-8. Verify no committed writes are lost after the leader restart
+- SIGKILL the leader — verify new leader elected within 5 seconds, no committed writes lost

-**Network partition (iptables):**
+**Network partition (iptables) — core:**
-1. Run concurrent writes from clients to all nodes
-2. Partition the cluster 2+1 (majority + minority)
-3. Verify: majority partition continues strong writes, minority rejects strong writes
+- Partition 2+1; verify majority serves strong writes, minority rejects strong reads with `QUORUM_UNAVAILABLE`
-4. Verify: minority partition serves stale eventual reads, flagged as stale
+- Verify minority serves eventual reads with `STALE_READ: true`
+- Heal partition; verify minority converges; run linearizability checker

+**Secret access under partition:**
+- Service holds a valid lease for credential version v4
+- Partition cluster 2+1; service is on the minority side
+- Service attempts strong read — receives `QUORUM_UNAVAILABLE` (correct)
+- Service attempts eventual read — receives v4 with `STALE_READ: true` (correct)
-5. Heal the partition
+- Majority rotates the credential to v5 during partition
-6. Verify the minority node converges to the majority's state
-7. Run the linearizability checker on the full operation history
+- Heal partition; verify minority applies the rotation; verify the service's next strong read returns v5; verify the v4 lease is now expired (past grace period)

+**Rotation under leader failover:**
+- Begin rotation of a credential (single atomic log entry in flight)
+- SIGKILL the leader before the AppendEntries RPC reaches quorum
+- Verify new leader is elected; verify rotation is absent from majority log
+- Verify client receives error; retry rotation — succeeds on second attempt
+- Repeat with the leader killed after AppendEntries reaches quorum — verify rotation is committed correctly on new leader

+**Policy enforcement under partition:**
+- Upload a policy that allows access only from 10.0.0.0/8
+- Partition cluster; update policy to also allow 192.168.0.0/16 on majority
+- Verify minority still evaluates old policy (correct — it has not seen the update)
+- Heal partition — verify minority applies updated policy via log replication
+- Verify a 192.168.x.x source is denied on minority before healing, allowed after

+**Anomaly injection:**
+- Service `payments-service` establishes baseline over 100 accesses (normal hours, normal IPs)
+- Inject access from a new IP CIDR not in the baseline — verify anomaly score exceeds threshold
+- In enforce mode: verify the access is denied and the denial is in the audit log with the score
+- In alert mode: verify the access is allowed, the score is emitted as a Prometheus metric, the audit record includes the score

 **Clock skew injection:**
-1. Advance system time on a follower by +5 minutes
+- Advance system time on a follower by +5 minutes
-2. Verify vector clock causality is not violated (vector clocks are logical, not physical — but physical timestamps used for LWW conflict resolution must be handled correctly)
+- Verify vector clock causality is not violated (vector clocks are logical — clock skew does not affect them)
-3. Verify Raft election timeouts are not prematurely triggered by clock skew
+- Verify LWW conflict resolution with skewed wall clock is logged with an anomaly note
-4. Retard system time on the leader by -2 minutes
+- Retard leader clock by -2 minutes — verify Raft election stability is not affected
-5. Verify the leader does not step down due to perceived election timeout

-**Concurrent write storm:**
-1. Fire 1000 concurrent writes to random keys from 10 clients simultaneously
-2. Half writes to the leader (strong consistency), half to followers (eventual consistency)
-3. After writes complete, query all keys from all nodes
-4. Verify strong-consistency writes are present on all nodes
-5. Verify eventual-consistency writes converged within the replication window
-6. Run the linearizability checker on the strong-consistency writes

 ### Linearizability checker algorithm

 The checker collects an operation history H: a sequence of (key, op, value, start_time, end_time, node) tuples.
-It verifies H is linearizable by checking whether there exists a sequential history S that:
+It verifies H is linearizable by checking whether a sequential history S exists that:

 1. Contains exactly the operations in H
-2. Preserves the real-time ordering of H (if op A finishes before op B starts, A appears before B in S)
+2. Preserves real-time ordering (if op A finishes before op B starts, A precedes B in S)
 3. Is consistent with the KV store specification (each read returns the value of the most recent preceding write for that key in S)

-The search uses the Wing-Gong algorithm with early termination when a valid S is found.
-For concurrent operations (overlapping time ranges), the checker enumerates possible orderings.
-The search is bounded by the number of concurrent operations — the chaos suite limits concurrency to keep the checker tractable.
+The Wing-Gong algorithm with P-compositionality optimization runs per-key histories in parallel.
+The chaos suite limits concurrency to keep the search tractable.
+The 30-minute full battery run is the exit criterion for Phase 8.

 ---